mcampora/skiagenda/backlog.md

         * signout
 * technical improvements
     * exploded again my S3 put/get limits
-        * remove local js, pull them from elsewhere
+        * remove 3rd party js, pull them from elsewhere
+        * upload only the zip for the lambdas
+        *
     * fixes
         * fix the overlap control at creation time
         * set minimum duration to 2 days, one night?